yasushisuko/Research-article-on-surgeons-stress/README.md

 - LMEanalysis.R (for the analysis described in the main document of the article)
 - LMEanalysis2.R (for the analysis targeting the questionnaires' sub-scales described in Appendix)

-The author of these files: Pasi Kytölä (Faculty of Information Technology and Communication Science/Statistics, Tampere University, Finland)
+The authors of these files:
+Pasi Kytölä (Faculty of Information Technology and Communication Science/Statistics, Tampere University, Finland) Yasushi Suko (Faculty of Social Sciences/Psychology, Tampere University, Finland)

+Author contributions:
+Pasi Kytölä: Reshaped DAT files for analysis and developed R files.
+Yasushi Suko: Collected the raw data and sorted it for DAT files.

 In our research article, this data set is cited as follows:

-Kytölä, P. (2022).
+Kytölä, P. & Suko, Y. (2022).
 LME analysis for the psychological and physiological effect of natural sounds on surgeons' stress recovery [Data set].
 GitHub. https://github.com/yasushisuko/Research-article-on-surgeons-stress